OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Audeze SINE Series Features

-Audeze deliver a complete package when it comes to the SINE Series.
+Audeze delivers a complete package when it comes to the SINE Series Headphones.
 The aluminum frame makes the SINE headphones both lightweight and ultra-durable.
-The headband and ear cups are lined with foam covered in leather for an ultra-comfortable fit.
-You can extend or contract the headband making these headphones fit perfectly to any head size.
+The headband and ear cups are lined with foam which is covered in leather, for an ultra-comfortable fit.
+You can extend or contract the headband, making these headphones fit perfectly to any head size.

 One of the most exciting features for Apple users is the 24-bit lightning cable option.
-The iPhone no longer features a 3.5mm (⅛ inch) input which means you need an adapter or headphones specific for the iPhone’s input connector.
-The 24-bit cable is not only convenient for Apple users but comes with some extra features to customize your listening experience via the Audeze SINE iOS App.
+The 24-bit cable is not only convenient for Apple users but it also comes with some extra features to customize your listening experience via the Audeze SINE iOS App.

-A 10-band equalizer allows you to adjust frequencies to create presents.
+A 10-band equalizer allows you to adjust frequencies to create presets.
 This is great if you need to adjust the sound for specific listening applications like music, voice, movies, games, etc. The lightning cable also has a control panel with a SIRI-compatible microphone.
-Great for chatting to SIRI or making calls.

 The SINE’s cable is not permanently fixed to the headphones and can be removed simply by unplugging the connectors from the headphone ear cup.
 This makes it easy to switch between the 24-bit lightning cable or regular 3.5mm (⅛ inch) cable.

-If you are looking for a new set of headphones and have $499 to spend, then buy the Audeze SINE headphones.
-If you don’t have $499 to spend, then save up and buy the Audeze SINE headphones.
-These headphones are far superior to anything on the market in that price range.
-And possibly compete with headphones triple that price.
+If you are looking for a new set of headphones and have $499 to spend, then buy the Audeze SINE Headphones.
+If you don’t have $499 to spend, then save up and buy the Audeze SINE Headphones.
+These headphones are far superior to anything on the market in that price range and compete with headphones triple that price.

-If you are unsure about choosing between the SINE and SINE DX, my advice, if you’re using these as regular headphones, purchase the SINE.
+If you’re intending to use these as regular headphones and aren’t sure which model to choose, I’d recommend getting the SINE Headphones.
 The difference between the two models is minimal and won’t have any impact on your listening experience for the average user.